Chen-Jack/127-Labs/Lab2/Lab2.md

 simpleList = [1,2,3]
 mixedList = [ simpleList, 3, "a"] # This list also contains another list inside it.
 ```
-One important property is the ability to access things inside the list.
+Just like strings, you have the ability access things inside the list.
 ```python
 # To access a spot inside your list, do the following